kytos/documentation/tutorials/napps/create_your_napp.rst

 .. structure and template files.

 You will be asked a few questions.
-Answer them according to your needs, they are very basic questions like author and napp name.
+Answer them according to your needs, they are very basic questions like author and NApp name.

-For this tutorial, when asking for the author and NApp name, answer **tutorial** and **helloworld**, respectively.
+For this tutorial purpose, when asking for the author and NApp name, answer **tutorial** and **helloworld**, respectively.

 ..
-TIP:: If you want to change the answers on the future, just edit the ``kytos.json`` file, and rename the directories if necessary.
+TIP:: If you want to change the answers provided in the future, just edit
+         the ``kytos.json`` file, and rename the directories if necessary.

-Now you have a bootstrap NApp structure to work on it.
+Now we have a bootstrap NApp structure to work with.

 During this tutorial, the only file that we need to worry about is the ``main.py``.
 Open it with your preferred editor and let's code.